oliverlee0/ATCSFinalProject/README.md

 # ATCSFinalProject

 This program takes in a song (either as a local file or as a search from YouTube) and returns a .wav file of the song with bass.
 The bass track plays the root note of each of the song's chords (detected with an API) as a simple sin wave.
+Bass will be significantly more audible with headphones.

 Necessary modules: